Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 -   Command `rbw application pns` has been fixed to display correctly the date of update.
 Date of creation and state of the setting are now displayed too.

+-   Command `rbw application deploy` has been fixed to add the subscription when in payasyougo and to wait until the subscription becomes active.

 ### Rainbow CLI 1.49 (November 2018) - Beta

 ---